citp/privacy-policy-historical/d/di/dic/dickssportinggoods.com.md

-> *The following text is extracted and transformed from the dickssportinggoods.com privacy policy that was archived on 2007-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213170156id_/http%3A//www.dickssportinggoods.com/helpdesk/index.jsp%3Fdisplay%3Dsafety%26subdisplay%3Dprivacy%26clickid%3Dbotnav_privacy_txt) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dickssportinggoods.com privacy policy that was archived on 2008-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612135842id_/http%3A//www.dickssportinggoods.com/helpdesk/index.jsp%3Fdisplay%3Dsafety%26subdisplay%3Dprivacy%26clickid%3Dbotnav_privacy_txt) for the most accurate reproduction.*

-# Dick's Sporting Goods Helpdesk
+# Dick's Sporting Goods

 _Updated February 2004_